salahmander/portfolio/README.md

 1. Run `npm run dev` to start the development server.
 2. Open `http://localhost:3000` in your browser.
-3. Modify components in `src/components` to customize the portfolio.
+3. Modify components in `src/components` to customise the portfolio.